Software Quality - Project

 Specifications

-- Assertions will be inserted in the application code, in order to check the preconditions, postconditions, and invariants for the operations implemented during phase 1.
+- Assertions will be inserted in the application code, in order to check the preconditions, postconditions, and invariants for the operations implemented during phase 1 (see course 7 for details).
 The assertions are inserted directly into the application code, so this phase has nothing to do with unit testing.

 - If the programming used for development has no built-in assertions, a function/method must be written to provide similar behaviour.